Author of Be Ready for Anything and Bloom Where You’re Planted online course

-There are many alarming trends throughout the American public school system, and one of the most unsettling relates to “terror drills.”
+There are many alarming trends throughout the American public school system, and two of the most unsettling relate to lockdown drills and active shooter drills:

 But a quick drill with guns pointed at children is not even the worst of the drills being performed.
 Another type of drill began occurring in 2012.
 These are called “evacuation drills” or “relocation drills” and the kids are put on a bus and taken to a location that is not disclosed to parents.
 Michael Snyder wrote:

 All over the United States, school children are being taken out of their classrooms, put on buses and sent to “alternate locations” during terror drills…In the years since 9/11 and the Columbine school shootings, there has been a concerted effort to make school emergency drills much more “realistic” and much more intense.
 Unfortunately, the fact that many of these drills are deeply traumatizing many children does not seem to bother too many people.
 Do we really need to have “active shooter” drills where men point guns at our kids and fire blanks at them?
 Do we really need to have “relocation drills” where kids are rapidly herded on to buses and told that they must surrender their cell phones because they will not be allowed to call anyone? (source)